elastic/e2e-testing/.ci/README.md

 # CI considerations

 ## Jenkins Stages and platform support
 There are a set of YAML files, named after `.e2e-tests*.yaml`, that drive the execution of the different test scenarios and suites in the CI.
-These files are read by Jenkins at build time creating as many Jenkins parallel branch as items declared in the files.
+These files are read by Jenkins at build time creating as many Jenkins parallel branches as items declared in the files.
 Ideally, each parallel branch should run a set of tests in a specific platform, i.e. the _"apm-server scenarios on Centos 8"_.

 ### Available platforms file structure
 To support multiple test suite descriptors, we are defining the available platforms in one single file: `.e2e-platforms.yaml`.
 The structure of the file is the following: